CHAIR – EX OFFICIO

 MEMBER – EX OFFICIO, CHAIR – ACADEMIC STANDARDS AND DEVELOPMENT COMMITTEE

-MR SIMON COOPER – HEAD OF STUDIES
+MR SIMON COOPER – DEPUTY DIRECTOR

 Simon Cooper has practiced and exhibited extensively throughout Australia and internationally.
 His work is held in numerous private and public collections throughout the world including the Art Gallery of New South Wales, the National Gallery of Australia, Canberra; and the Seoul Metropolitan Museum of Art, South Korea.
 He completed his undergraduate studies in Printmaking at Prahran College, Victoria and his post-graduate studies at Victorian College of the Arts in Melbourne.
 Simon has taught with a range of institutions in Australia including Victorian College of the Arts, Melbourne; RMIT University, Melbourne; University of Southern Queensland; and Chisholm Institute, Melbourne.
-Since joining NAS in 2001 as Head of Printmaking, he has held other academic positions within the school including Acting Director, and is currently Head of Studies.
+Since joining NAS in 2001 as Head of Printmaking, he has held other academic positions within the school including Acting Director, and is currently Deputy Director.

 SENIOR ACADEMIC STAFF NOMINEE